Maria Cornejo

 Maria Cornejo is a Chilean-born fashion designer based in New York and known for her Zero + Maria Cornejo collection.

-Biography
+Life and career

-Maria Cornejo was born in Chile.
-When she was 12 years old, she and her family moved to Manchester, England during Pinochet's dictatorship.
-Cornejo graduated from Ravensbourne College in London in 1984.
+Cornejo was born in Chile in 1962.
+After the 1973 Chilean coup d'état, her parents, who had worked at a publishing company, lost their jobs.
+After staying in Peru for a year and London for six months, at the age of 12, she and her family relocated to Manchester, England during Pinochet's dictatorship.
+In 1977, her mother died.
+In 1984, she graduated from Ravensbourne College in London, and with John Richmond, created the Richmond/Cornejo label.
+She then moved to Paris and married Mark Borthwick in 1988.

-In 1996, Cornejo and her family moved to New York where, in 1998, she transformed a raw space in Nolita into a creative atelier and store known as Zero + Maria Cornejo.
+In 1996, Cornejo and her family moved to New York City.
+Two years later, in 1998, she opened a store called Zero which she converted from a garage space on Mott Street; the store was later renamed Zero + Maria Cornejo.

 Clients

 Cornejo's clients include Michelle Obama, Tilda Swinton, Christy Turlington and Cindy Sherman.

 Honors

 Cornejo was the Fashion Prize winner of the 2006 Smithsonian Cooper Hewitt National Design Awards after being selected as a finalist in 2005.
 Cornejo has been a member of the Council of Fashion Designers of America (CFDA) since 2003 and an original member of the CFDA Sustainability Committee.
 In 2010, Cornejo won the first CFDA Lexus Eco Fashion Challenge and in 2017 was awarded one of the top three prizes in the CFDA + Lexus Fashion* Initiative, a 17-month long business development program aimed at accomplishing measurable sustainability changes within the business.
 In 2018, Cornejo was honored with the Fashion Group International’s Sustainability Award at their Night of the Stars Gala in New York City.
 In 2019, Cornejo was appointed to the CFDA board of directors by the new chairman, Tom Ford.
+In 2023, she received the Geoffrey Beene Lifetime Achievement Award from the CFDA.